saFilipJohansson/4D-Chess/README.md

 - Variant maker - define the board shape and rules yourself
 - Engine that can play any variant
 - Proper UI and game selection

+## Philosophy
+I like chess variants that are basically normal chess but with one or two twists.
+Variants that anyone who knows the rules of chess will immediately understand how to play.
+None of the variants here uses pieces other than the normal ones.
+Now, the higher dimensional variants are obviously not easy, since most of us have some trouble thinking in more than three dimensions.

 ## Examples of variants
 8x8 chess but on a 10x10 board\